← All workflows

 What types of legal research can this skill handle?

-CaseMark's Legal Research Summary handles statutory analysis, case law surveys, regulatory guidance synthesis, and general "what is the law on X" questions across U.S. federal and state jurisdictions.
-It organizes findings thematically rather than by source type for maximum analytical clarity.
+CaseMark's Legal Research Summary handles statutory analysis, case law surveys, regulatory guidance synthesis, and broad "what is the law on X" questions across U.S. federal and state jurisdictions.
+It is designed for any research task that requires synthesizing multiple authorities into a cohesive memo.

-How does the AI prioritize legal authorities?
+How does the AI organize the legal analysis?

 Does it identify counterarguments and jurisdictional splits?